List of playing-card nicknames: Notes

 The Six of Hearts is known as loyalty at the risk of death or Grace's Card.
 This is because in 1689 emissaries of William of Orange called on John Grace, Baron of Courtstown, with an invitation to join the army of the usurper.
 On a playing-card lying on the table beside him he scrawled a contemptuous refusal: "Tell your master I despise his offer, and that honor and conscience are dearer to a gentleman than all the wealth and titles a prince can bestow".
 Baron Grace was loyal to King James II of England, and risked being shot or hanged for his refusal to give up.
 One hundred years later, in Kilkenny, the six of hearts was still known as ‘Grace's Card’.

-The origin of The Bicycle, Little Wheel, Spoke, Steel Wheel, Steel Wheeled Bike or simply The Wheel is unknown, but it is believed to have something to do with the popular Bicycle Playing Cards issued by the United States Playing Card Company.